-A buggy-based remote sensing platform will also be used in SMAPEx-4 (see Figure 6-9), consisting of an L-band radiometer (ELBARA III), multi-spectral sensors (VNIR, SWIR, and TIR), GNSS-R sensor (LARGO), and EM38.
+Paddock-by-paddock maps of vegetation type, roughness condition, and row orientation will be made for all focus farms.
+A buggy-based remote sensing platform will also be used in SMAPEx-5 (see Figure 6-9), consisting of an L-band radiometer (ELBARA III), multi-spectral sensors (VNIR, SWIR, and TIR), GNSS-R sensor (LARGO), and EM38.
 These sensors each have a resolution of 1 to 2 m.
-In addition, EMI will be carried by a 4WD car measuring the soil moisture profile over the same areas covered by the buggy.
 The 'buggy' team will be responsible for the field testing, operation, and data archiving of these instruments.
-During each flight day, the buggy team will work on the same focus area (YB5/YB7) as Team B. The buggy will be driven along the intensive soil moisture sampling lines in a north-south direction.
-The 4WD will follow the buggy, and the different soil moisture retrieval techniques subsequently validated using the point-based soil moisture measurements.
+During each flight day, the buggy team will work on the same focus area (YB5/YB7) as Team B. The buggy will be driven along the intensive soil moisture sampling lines in a north-south direction, and the different soil moisture retrieval techniques subsequently validated using the point-based soil moisture measurements.